Estonia Crypto Tax 2

 New Global Tax Transparency Framework

-How do I pay taxes on crypto in Estonia in 2024?
+How to Pay Taxes on Crypto in Estonia in 2024?

-The basic income tax rate in Estonia in 2024 is 20%.
-Taxable income can be reduced by tax-free income, the amount of which depends on the income received (up to 654 euros per month and up to 7,848 euros per year).
-For pensioners, there is a special non-taxable income of up to €776 per month and €9,312 per year.
+The basic rate of income tax in Estonia for 2024 is 20%.
+Taxable income may be reduced by tax-free income, the amount of which shall depend on the income received but shall not exceed 654 euros per month and 7,848 euros per year.
+For pensioners, special non-taxable income is up to €776 per month and €9,312 per year.

-In 2024, there have been changes in Estonian tax legislation, including those related to the taxation of cryptocurrency.
-It is important to note that converting income that is already taxable (e.g., salary received in cryptocurrency) into regular currency or using it to purchase goods and services does not entail additional tax liabilities.
-That is, if tax has already been paid on income received in cryptocurrency, no additional taxation applies when it is used.
+In 2024, some changes were made to Estonian tax legislation.
+Among them is the treatment of cryptocurrency taxation.
+It is relevant to note that such operations as the conversion of income that is already taxable-in other words, salary received in cryptocurrency-into regular currency or any other purchases of goods and services with it does not create additional tax liabilities.
+In other words, in cases when tax has already been paid on income received in cryptocurrency, its further use does not imply further taxation.

-For individuals engaged in the development of cryptocurrency, income from this activity is considered entrepreneurial income.
-Such individuals must register with the commercial register and act as sole proprietors (FIE) or through a business entity.
-Importantly, expenses related to the generation of income from cryptocurrency development cannot be deducted by individual entrepreneurs.
+For those individuals who are involved in the development of cryptocurrency, the proceeds derived from such an activity represent entrepreneurial income.
+Such persons have to be registered in the commercial register and can act as sole proprietors-FIE or through an organization.
+Notably, expenses connected with the generation of income from the development of cryptocurrency cannot be subtracted by individual entrepreneurs.

-• Platforms and payment intermediaries are obliged to provide information on users’ income to the Tax and Customs Service.
+• Platforms and payment intermediaries are required to report the users’ income to the Tax and Customs Service.

-• Income from cryptocurrency development is considered entrepreneurial and requires registration in the commercial register.
+• The income earned from the development of cryptocurrency is considered entrepreneurial income and is subject to registration in the Commercial Register.

 Tax Bid Notes